sontungexpt/witch-line/docs/COOKBOOK.md

   | `nil`                            | The component will not be hidden (default behavior).                                   |

   **Description**: A flag that determines whether the component is hidden or not.
 If set to `true`, the component will not be rendered.
 This can be used to conditionally hide components based on certain criteria.

+  **Combine with reference**: This field can be combine with ref.hidden field.
+The component will be hide when the component.hidden return true or the reference component's hidden field return true

 - **Example**: